mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 While there is a possible trade-off between shorter but more days, a compact and potentially intense meeting was slightly preferred from the beginning by the community.
-And, different than for in-person meetings,  also utilize time during the weekend was never considered as a possible option.
+And, different than for in-person meetings,  also utilizing time during the weekend was never considered as a possible option.
-So far, it was possible for all meetings to fit the requested number of sessions within 5 days, with the respective number of parallel tracks, see Section {{tracks}}.
+In 2020 and 2021, it was possible for all meetings to fit the requested number of sessions within 5 days, with the respective number of parallel tracks, see Section {{tracks}}.

 ## Session/Break Length

-For fully online meetings there are typically less sessions per day, than for in-person meetings, in order to keep the overall meeting day to at roughly 6 hours.
+For fully online meetings there are typically less sessions per day than for in-person meetings, in order to keep the overall meeting day to at roughly 6 hours.
 The reduction of the number of sessions per day led to the practice of offering chairs only two options for session length (instead of three), in order to make session scheduling more practical.